Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 “Has he had his vision tested?”

 “Yes, weekly.
 He’s reached the point where he is officially not colour-impaired by human standards.
-The doctor---Nofl.
+The doctor - Nofl.
 You know him?”

 “I know him.”